fabrisodotps1/M365PSProfile/README.md

 We've created a flexible Module, that simplifies the Installation and Update of these Modules.

-## ToDo
-### Andres
-- Testing PS5/PS7 mit und ohne Admin Rights
-- Readme überarbeiten
-  - Screenshots hinzufügen

-### Fabrice
-- Add-M365Profile Function

 ## Our Journey
-A frew Years ago Andres had created a PowerShell Profile Script that installed all the M365 Modules.
+A few Years ago Andres had created a PowerShell Profile Script that installed all the M365 Modules.
 The Modules where only installed when running as Administrator in the "AllUsers" Scope.

 That approach had some downsites: